 Teaching provides the student the opportunity to develop teaching skills under the guidance of faculty.
 Attendance at all classes and discussion sessions is essential.
 On average, PhD students should expect to spend no more than 10 hours per week on teaching and assignments (including the usual expectation of grading exams).
 TAs and faculty should remain clear on what is expected of their assignment and it is imperative that TAs are aware of exam deadlines and make arrangements with faculty in case there should be any conflicts.

-Examples of the courses in which CBB students have been TAs are the following:
+Examples of courses in which CBB students have been TAs include the following:

 - CBB 645b Statistical Methods in Genetics and Bioinformatics